-Each item outlined will be critical to explore in the resource adequacy modeling.
-As it relates to the drivers that will likely have the largest impact on the reliability results, we believe those drivers include demand growth and the import/export limits for Illinois and PJM and MISO (assuming this is reflected in the out-of-state-reliance on generation resources).
-Given the likelihood of the impact of these drivers, we believe these are the higher priority items to consider for scenario development.
-However, we note that the need for scenarios will be highly dependent on the base case assumptions.
-The stakeholder presentation noted that the topology of the study would include interactions between the Illinois zones and MISO and PJM1, however, it is not clear what assumptions will be made around the transmission interconnection between the zones.
+EFG observes that, as it relates to the drivers that will likely have the largest impact on the reliability results, those drivers include demand growth and the import/export limits for Illinois and PJM and MISO (assuming this is reflected in the out-of-state-reliance on generation resources).
+Given the likelihood of the impact of these drivers, EFG believes these are the higher priority items to consider for scenario development.
+However, EFG notes that the need for scenarios will be highly dependent on the base case assumptions.
+The stakeholder presentation noted that the topology of the study would include interactions between the Illinois zones and MISO and PJM.
+However, it is not clear what assumptions will be made around the transmission interconnection between the zones.
 It will be important to reflect load and generator outage diversity between Illinois zones, MISO, and PJM through the interchange assumptions.
-GridLab recently released a report2 on resource adequacy for the Eastern Interconnection under different scenarios and found transmission to be a significant driver in reducing the LOLE.
+GridLab recently released a report on resource adequacy for the Eastern Interconnection under different scenarios and found transmission to be a significant driver in reducing the LOLE (loss of load expectation).
 In particular, the study noted that assuming the technical transfer capabilities of lines between regions notably changed LOLE outcomes.
 This assumption is more aligned with the physics of the bulk power system than traditional RA methodologies which tend to assume power transfer is limited to historical levels and/or to contractual limits.
-We don't have more specific guidance to offer without more information about the proposed interchange and topology assumptions that will be used in the study.
+EFG does not have more specific guidance to offer without more information about the proposed interchange and topology assumptions that will be used in the study.

-It is also unclear what level of load growth is going to be included in the base case assumptions.
+EFG also notes that it is unclear what level of load growth is going to be included in the base case assumptions.
 With the potential load growth from high load factor customers like data centers, several different scenarios around assumed levels of growth will be necessary to capture the risk associated with these large load customers.
 Assuming any significant amount of new, large loads is likely to dramatically impact the modeling results, but there is immense uncertainty associated with the scale of these loads, their realization rates, and ramp rates.